Skip to main content

 "getRecordsFromCursor"

-The JSON DB API "getRecordsFromCursor" action retrieves records from a cursor created by a "getRecords..." action
+JSON DB "getRecordsFromCursor" action retrieves records from a cursor created by a "getRecords..." action

 The "getRecordsFromCursor" action efficiently retrieves records from the recordset of a previously opened cursor.
 A cursor can jump to the beginning or end of the recordset, skip forward or backward, and retrieve records forward or backward.
 This action works for all FairCom products that include the FairCom database engine.